rfdspeng/ml_ai_portfolio/notes/machine_learning/training-and-evaluation.md

 * Increase the complexity of the model: select a more powerful model, with more parameters, or reduce the model constraints (e.g. reduce regularization)
 * Combine raw features into more useful features (feature engineering) - if this works, I think that means that the raw features don't represent the true relationship on their own.
 The features themselves don't carry the information that allows us to separate the classes/predict continuous value.

-Curse of dimensionality - as number of features goes up, you need more samples to "see" the pattern because the data gets very sparse as number of dimensions increases.

 Use some kind of validation to see if the model is overfitting, like holdout or K-fold cross-validation.
 With K-fold, you can calculate the average and standard deviation of the target performance metric.
+With K-fold, you probably want to pay attention to standard deviation - I think both mean and standard deviation are important for seeing how well your model generalizes.

+Curse of dimensionality - as number of features goes up, you need more samples to "see" the pattern because the data gets very sparse as number of dimensions increases.

 # Hyperparameter tuning